zpc888/dev-notes/k8s/samples/y2021/run-spring-batch-on-cloud-dataflow/run-spring-boot-batch-on-cloud-dataflow.md

 ```

 3. Have a plan to unify all #2 deployed application names and next section to-be-created task names, e.g.
-   - Application name will start with spring-batch-...
+   - Application name will start with batch-...
    - Task name will start with task-...

+   **NOTE:** Name must be as short as possible since it is part of pod container name later on which must be less than 63 characters in total

 ![Deployed Applications List](./images/after-spring-batch-apps-deployed.png)